 Victoria Conservatory of Music in Victoria, BC

-Soile Stratkauskas; flute and course director
+Soile Stratkauskas; flute and artistic director

 Chloe Meyers; violin

 Christi Meyers; violin